Leniency Designs: An Operator's Manual: Motivating Example: Estimating the Value of Patents

-Real-world leniency designs are naturally more complicated than this stylized example, with more than two (and often many) decision-makers who are not assigned completely at random.
-Handling these features requires modifications to the above simple IV approach, as we next discuss.
-Still, the core equivalence between using estimated leniency versus examiner dummies directly as instruments will also prove a useful guide to thinking through estimation and inference in these more complex leniency designs.
+Real-world leniency designs are more complicated than this stylized example, often with many decision-makers who are not assigned completely at random.
+Handling these features requires some modifications, as we next discuss.
+Still, the core equivalence between using estimated leniency as an instrument versus using examiner dummy instruments directly will be a useful guide to thinking through estimation and inference in these more complex leniency designs.